-Handicap International runs projects in Pakistan to mitigate the impact of natural disasters on the most vulnerable groups of people and supports refugee and displaced populations.
+HI runs projects in Pakistan to mitigate the impact of natural disasters on the most vulnerable groups of people and supports refugee and displaced populations.

-Handicap International is working with the population of Sindh province, where there is a high risk of flooding, to identify solutions to mitigate the risks and consequences of climate-related disasters.
+HI is working with the population of Sindh province, where there is a high risk of flooding, to identify solutions to mitigate the risks and consequences of climate-related disasters.
 Communities are encouraged to perform their own natural disaster risk evaluations and implement evacuation plans (that include people with disabilities) and preventive measures (prevention, alert systems, food stockpiling).
-In developing this project, Handicap International encourages the active participation of people with disabilities of all kinds (physical, sensory, isolated and elderly people etc.) and seeks to build solidarity between the different communities.
+In developing this project, HI encourages the active participation of people with disabilities of all kinds (physical, sensory, isolated and elderly people etc.) and seeks to build solidarity between the different communities.

-Since 2016, Handicap International leads the Growing Together project, in partnership with the IKEA foundation.
-This project aims at creating child-friendly spaces in the refugee camps – these spaces will contribute to the inclusion of all children, with a focus on children with disabilities.
-Thanks to educational games, artistic activities and sports, Handicap International supports their social and emotional development and their self-esteem as well as social cohesion among children.
+Since 2016, HI leads the Growing Together project, in partnership with the IKEA foundation.
+This project aims at creating child-friendly spaces in the refugee camps – these spaces will contribute to the integration of all children, with a focus on children with disabilities.
+Thanks to educational games, artistic activities and sports, HI supports their social and emotional development and their self-esteem as well as social cohesion among children.